bit101/artfromcodesite/content/posts/20240620/zoom-and-enhance.md

 tags: ["wire"]
 ---

-{{< cdnvideo "20240620/20240620.mp4" "camera zooms inside of a sphere. there is cube there. it zooms inside of the cube. there is a sphere. the words zoom and enhance are also within the shapes" "controls" >}}
+{{< cdnvideo "20240620/20240620.mp4" "camera zooms inside of a sphere. there is cube there. it zooms inside of the cube. there is a sphere. the words zoom and enhance are also within the shapes" >}}